-The first one is the matched betting calculator, and without it, you will make a lot of mistakes.
+The first one is the matched betting calculator, and without it, you can make a lot of mistakes.

 Of course, we don’t doubt your mathematical skills, but manually doing the calculations is asking for trouble.

-Besides, you will waste a tremendous amount of time, whereas the software will calculate the correct stake for you in just a few clicks.
+Besides, you will waste a lot of time, whereas the software will calculate the correct stake in just a few clicks.

 The second one is Odds Matcher, also known as the ‘matched betting automatcher’, which you can find online.
 While it may not be essential, it is highly advantageouаs.

 Thanks to it, you won’t have to waste time manually searching for close lay and back odds on the exchange and at the bookmaker.

 Matched Betting Calculator